 Separating Work Time From Personal Time

-A major career transition this year (plus COVID) has me working from home indefinitely.
+A major career transition has me working from home indefinitely.
 I have always loved working from home and found myself more productive here than in an office, but as someone on the Internet pointed out, working from home is also the same as living at work.
 With my office right outside our family room, I’m guilty of stepping inside to “just send a quick email” or “finish this one little thing” in the middle of my personal time.
 Not to mention that no longer having a 30-minute commute or needing to even put on real pants and makeup has made the line between personal time and work time almost invisible.
 This year, I’ll be setting and sticking to my work hours and personal hours in a more sustainable way.

 Saying Bye to Guilt

-Saying no, prioritizing myself, and setting boundaries tend to leave me feeling like I’m letting people down… which leads to guilt, which leads to anxiety, which leads to saying yes when I really should say no. I’m leaving guilt in 2020 and taking pride in making healthy, positive decisions for myself that will leave both me and my family happier and better off.
+Saying no, prioritizing myself, and setting boundaries tend to leave me feeling like I’m letting people down… which leads to guilt, which leads to anxiety, which leads to saying yes when I really should say no. I’m leaving guilt behind and taking pride in making healthy, positive decisions for myself that will leave both me and my family happier and better off.